amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

 ## BST Node Insertion

-To insert a node in a binary tree we do the following:
+To insert a node in a binary tree, we do the following:

 1. If a tree is empty, the first node becomes the **root** and you are done.
 1. Compare root/parent's value if it's *higher* go **right**, if it's *lower* go **right**.
 If it's the same, then the value already exists so you can increase the duplicate count (multiplicity).